KalyanThatiparthi/File-Organizer/README.md

 # File-Organizer
-Description: Conducted data analysis on Zomato restaurant data using Python and key data science libraries to extract insights on customer preferences, pricing trends, and restaurant ratings.
+Description: Developed a Python-based script to automate file organization within a specified directory.
+The program categorizes files based on their extensions and moves them into designated folders, ensuring a structured and clutter-free workspace.

-Tools & Technologies: Pandas, NumPy, Matplotlib, Seaborn
+Tools & Technologies: Python, OS Module, Shutil

 Key Responsibilities:

-Processed and cleaned restaurant data to ensure accuracy in analysis.
+Implemented logic to scan and classify files into predefined categories such as Images, Documents, Videos, and Archives.

-Explored trends in customer ratings, pricing distribution, and online ordering patterns.
+Created a dynamic folder structure to store files efficiently.

-Created visualizations to represent data effectively for better interpretation.
+Addressed challenges related to file permissions and error handling.

-Addressed challenges related to missing values and data inconsistencies.
+Optimized the script for seamless execution across different directories.

-Outcome: Improved understanding of restaurant industry trends and customer behavior through data-driven insights.
+Outcome: Enhanced file management efficiency, reducing manual effort and improving accessibility of stored documents.